Recommendations on foundation governance

 One out of seven members of the board (excluding employee-elected members) are also members of the board of directors of LEO Pharma A/S.

-2.4.1.
-It is recommended that an appropriate proportion of the board of directors be independent.
+2.4.1 It is recommended that at least one third of the members of the board of directors (excluding employee representatives) are independent.

 To be considered independent, this person may not, for example:

-- be or within the past three years have been a member of the executive board or senior employee in the foundation or a subsidiary or associated company to the foundation,
+• be, or within the past three years have been, a member of the executive board or senior employee of the foundation or of an essential subsidiary or an essential associated company of the foundation,

-- within the past five years have received larger emoluments, including distributions or other benefits from the foundation/group or a subsidiary or associated company to the foundation in other capacity than as a member of the board of directors or executive board of the foundation,
+• within the past five years have received larger emoluments, including distributions or other benefits from the foundation or a subsidiary or associated company to the foundation in other capacity than as member of the board of directors of the foundation,

-- within the past year have had a significant business relationship (e.g. personal or indirectly as a partner or employee, shareholder, customer, supplier or member of the executive management of companies with corresponding connection) with the foundation/group or a subsidiary or associated company of the foundation,
+• within the past year have had a significant business relationship (e.g. personal or indirectly as partner or employee, shareholder, customer, supplier or member of the executive management of companies with corresponding connection) with the foundation or a subsidiary or associated company of the foundation,

-- be or within the past three years have been employed or partner at the external auditor,
+• be, or within the past three years have been, an employee or partner of the external auditor of the foundation or its subsidiaries,

-- be the founder or a significant donor if the purpose of the foundation is to grant support to this person’s family or others who are especially close to this person, or
+• be a member of the board of directors of the foundation if the purpose of the foundation is to grant support to the board member’s family or others who are especially close to the board member,

-- be a member of the management of an organization, another foundation or similar which receives or repeatedly within the past five years has received significant donations from the foundation.
+• be a member of the management of an organisation, another foundation or similar, which receives or repeatedly within the past five years have received significant donations from the foundation, or

 The LEO Foundation is in compliance with this recommendation.